Tips for reading in a foreign language

 - Once you’ve made it to the end, take a breather and try to summarize what you just read.
 Who were the characters?
 Where did the story take place?
 What were the main events?
 Jot down a few notes in the language you’re learning to help you remember.

-- Now, go back and read the chapter again.
-This time you can read a bit more closely, but don’t stress out about understanding everything.
+- Now, go back and reread the chapter.
+But this time around, read a bit more closely.
+However, don’t stress out about understanding everything.
 Just focus on reducing your uncertainty, bit by bit.

-- At the end of the chapter, take some more notes on what you’ve read.
-It doesn’t matter what you write down, just get your thoughts on paper.
+- At the end of the chapter, take more notes on what you’ve read.
+It doesn’t matter what you write down (the point is to get your thoughts on paper).

 - Okay, now it’s time to bring out the big gun: the dictionary.
 But don’t go crazy looking up every word you don’t know.
 Just stick to the most important ones and keep on trucking.